BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 ```

 ### With mnemonic phrase (25 words)<a name="recover-seed"></a>

+* The 25 Word Mnemonic Seed phrase was implemented early november 2018
+* You will need to create a new wallet to be able to use the 25 Word Mnemonic seed and send your BLOC to your new wallet if you want to use the mnemonic phrase feature.

 Here's a quick image of BLOCWallet in action after using the `seed_restore` command while restoring a wallet: